RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

 Step (2) select dates and do annual mean
 ***************************************************************************
  For all models we
-  1) extract nbppft, nbp and landCover files (if available) over 1990-2021
+  1) extract nbppft, nbp and landCoverFrac files (if available) over 1990-2021
   2) do annual mean

 **************************************************************************